 Some places on this beach you find no nasty presents from high tide.
 There is white sand, pools of trapped sea water, an occasional shell.
 Other places you find a narrow strip of seaweed, like Christmas tinsel on a living room floor.
 In the worst places you find piles of seaweed drying in the sun, an obstacle to beachcombers and an offense to noses.

 Early morning, hotels hire men with shovels and rakes to move the unwanted seaweed and beach debris.
 Sometimes they cart it away in wheelbarrows, dig holes and bury it, cover it up with sand, or,best yet, haul it off in a wagon pulled by a tractor.

 Each morning there is a new batch to be disposed of.

 Even in paradise there are menial chores that wash up on our beaches.
-For every happy tourist in a beach chair there are two or three locals working behind the scene to make the place postcard perfect.
+For every happy tourist, in a beach chair, there are two or three locals working behind the scene to make the place postcard perfect.

-It doesn’t take more than a smell to know that shoveling seaweed is a job waiting for Mike Rowe to put on television..
+It doesn’t take more than a whiff to know that shoveling seaweed is a job waiting for Mike Rowe to put on his television show..

-Today, I’ve met a job worse than some of those I have had.
+Today, I’ve met a job worse than most of those I have had to do.